striglia/presentations/README.md

 # bio

-Scott Triglia is a Tech Lead at Yelp and loves making large backend systems reliable and effective.
-He helped architect Yelp's nearby recommendation engine, was the lead maintainer of business and search geocoding, and lead Yelp's Commerce Platform for payments and billing.
-Currently he is technical lead Yelp's advertising group.
+Scott Triglia is a software engineer who loves making large backend systems reliable, effective, and a pleasure to use.
+In the past, he's worked on a variety of API platforms as a technical leader at Yelp.
+Currently he works at Stripe, making payments infrastructure work across the world.

 # presentations
 Talks I have given